-The 20mm goldline is the longest focal length eyepiece of the four, and provides the lowest power, widest field of view.
-Being a König, it suffers from edge-of-field astigmatism with scopes with focal ratios below about f/6 – stars appear as ovals, commas or seagull shapes at the edge of the field of view.
+The 20mm goldline is the longest focal length eyepiece of the four, and provides the lowest power and widest field of view.
+Being a König, it suffers from edge-of-field astigmatism with scopes with focal ratios below about f/6; stars appear as ovals, commas, or seagull shapes at the edge of the field of view.
 This may be masked by the coma present in f/5 and below scopes, which can manifest itself in a similar fashion.
-However, overall the performance in a fast scope is comparable to a cheap Plossl and thus I’d deem it acceptable – though not great – for a fast Newtonian.
-For a longer focal ratio Newtonian, refractor, or catadioptric scope it is a stunning performer all the way out to the field edge.
+However, overall the performance in a fast scope is comparable to a cheap Plossl and, thus, I’d deem it acceptable (though not great) for a fast Newtonian.
+For a longer focal ratio Newtonian, refractor, or catadioptric scope, it is a stunning performer all the way out to the field edge.
 Due to its wider apparent field, the 20mm goldline is more or less able to supplant the standard 25mm Plossl or Kellner included with many scopes, though it will produce a higher magnification with a given telescope.

-The 15mm is, as previously mentioned, the worst performer of the goldlines.
+As previously mentioned, the 15mm is the worst performer of the goldlines.
 It has quite a fair bit more astigmatism than the 20mm model and seems to have some internal reflection issues.
 The center of the field of view doesn’t seem to be particularly sharp either.
-Performance seems to be decent in Maksutov-Cassegrains and Schmidt-Cassegrains but with any refractor or Newtonian faster than f/8 to f/10 I would hesitate to really recommend the 15mm.
+Performance seems to be decent in Maksutov-Cassegrains and Schmidt-Cassegrains but with any refractor or Newtonian faster than f/8 to f/10, I would hesitate to really recommend the 15mm.
 It just isn’t that crisp.

-The 6mm is the most oft-cited eyepiece of the line.
-After admittedly recommending them for years without having actually used the 6mm model I finally got my hands on one earlier this year and was a bit surprised by the performance.
+The 6mm is the most oft-cited eyepiece in the line.
+After admittedly recommending them for years without having actually used the 6mm model, I finally got my hands on one earlier this year and was a bit surprised by the performance.
 It is very sharp but does suffer from some ghosting/reflection effects that can be particularly annoying on planets and double stars.
-There is also some “kidney beaning” – eye positioning is relatively sensitive despite the large eye lens, which can take some getting used to.
-Overall, however, the performance is very good even at fast focal ratios provided you can ignore the reflections.
-If you don’t like the reflections there really aren’t many other budget options at its focal length beside a Plossl which will be super uncomfortable to use, or spending over $100 for something like a Meade UWA.
-For the price, I think the eyepiece overall is still a good pick.
+There is also some “kidney beaning”—eye positioning is relatively sensitive despite the large eye lens, which can take some getting used to.
+Overall, however, the performance is very good even at fast focal ratios, provided you can ignore the reflections.
+If you don’t like the reflections, there really aren’t many other budget options at its focal length beside a Plossl which will be super uncomfortable to use, or spending over $100 for something like a Meade UWA.
+For the price, I think the eyepiece is still a good pick.